corytu/coursera-r-mentoring/README.md

 1. [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) of JHU on Coursera (free auditing)
 2. [swirl package](http://swirlstats.com) of R (R and swirl installation required)
 3. [R語言翻轉教室](http://datascienceandr.org) (only for Mandarin-speaking users)

+Besides, RStudio and R users around the world have contributed many cheatsheets which can be referred to anytime.
+Check [RStudio Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/) for them.

 ## Getting started
 * [Use R or RStudio](R-or-RStudio.md): RStudio can't be executed without R. Still they have different advantages.